tim93422/gs-register-facebook-app/SIDEBAR.md

 ### Related Resources

-Registring your Facebook application is just the first step in creating a social application.
-You may want to continue your exploration of Spring and REST with the following
+Registering your Facebook application is just the first step in creating a social application.
+You may want to continue your exploration of Spring and social API integration with the following

 ### Getting Started Guides